 In the mid-1990's, I added heuristics (aka Artificial Intelligence or AI) to Hor$ense -- by then I had a Master’s degree in Computer Science... with my specialty in AI -- and I have continued to refine this area of the program.
 I have always strived to make Hor$ense the best tool possible -- since I use it in my own handicapping -- and I have always been willing to share these new ideas with my customers.
 Now that I have reached the "holy grail" of retirement from my day job in early 2017, I am able to spend even more time working to keep Hor$ense at the top of the handicapping hill.

 I also spend more time wagering on races and watching them from the comfort of my home office and at local casinos here in the Vegas valley.
 I also plan vacations with open race tracks in mind, having been to tracks in Australia, New Zealand and many US tracks.
 Starting in 2015, I made the commitment to participate in at least one handicapping tournament a year, as a way of testing myself against the full-time professionals.
-The results so far have been excellent, having cashed in three of my last seven tournaments: in 2015 Expert (V8) helped me to a 22nd place finish in the Summer Classic tournament held in Las Vegas... and in 2016 I moved up in class and finished in 14th place… and in the 2019 Fall Classic in Las Vegas I finished in 16th place!
+The results so far have been excellent, having cashed in three of my last seven tournaments: in 2015 Expert (V8) helped me to a 22nd place finish in the Summer Classic tournament held in Las Vegas, in 2016 I moved up in class and finished in 14th place… and in the 2019 Fall Classic in Las Vegas I finished in 16th place!